MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/Get-DPM-installed.md

         -   Make sure TCP/IP is enabled with **default failure audit** and **enable password policy checking**.

-        -   Configure an incoming exception for sqlservr.exe for the DPM instance of SQL Server, to allow TCP on port 80.
+        -   To allow TCP on port 80, configure an incoming exception for sqlservr.exe for the DPM instance of SQL Server.
-            The report server listens for HTTP requests on port 80 for HTTP requests.
+            The report server listens for HTTP requests on port 80.
-            A

         -   Enable RPC on the remote SQL Server.

         -   The default instance of the database engine listens on TCP port 1443.
 This setting can be modified.
 To use the SQL Server Browser service to connect to instances that don't listen on the default 1433 port, you'll need UDP port 1434.

-        -   named instance of SQL Server uses Dynamic ports by default.
+        -   Named instance of SQL Server uses Dynamic ports by default.
 This setting can be modified.

         -   You can see the current port number used by the database engine in the SQL Server error log.
 You can view the error logs by using SQL Server Management Studio and connecting to the named instance.
 You can view the current log under the Management - SQL Server Logs in the entry Server is listening on ['any' <ipv4> port_number].